 There are several different ways to treat an overactive thyroid (hyperthyroidism).
-Before choosing the one that's best for you, your doctor will consider what’s causing it, your age, your overall heath, and how severe your symptoms are.
+Before choosing the one that's best for you, your doctor will consider what’s causing it, your age, your overall health, and how severe your symptoms are.

 Because taking this medication makes your thyroid slow down, there’s a risk that you can develop hypothyroidism.
 When that happens you have an underactive thyroid.
 If you develop hypothyroidism, you may need to take daily medication to help replace your thyroid hormones.